CDP vs. CRM: What’s the Difference?

-Let’s start by looking at a definition for each, and what they were originally designed to do.
+Let’s start by looking at a definition for CDPs and for CRM systems, and what they were originally designed to do.
 Then we’ll look at use cases for each, and the major differences between the two.

 A customer relationship management (CRM) system is a platform for managing all your company’s relationships and interactions with customers and potential customers.
 CRM systems grew out of businesses’ need to manage their customer relationships better: staying connected, streamlining processes, and improving profitability.

 A customer data platform (CDP) is “a marketer-managed system that creates a persistent, unified customer database that is accessible to other systems.”
 It is a central location for all customer data – from the digital and physical worlds – that helps marketers profile and segment customers based on both their attributes and their behavior.
 CDP systems emerged out of businesses’ need to personalize their customer experience at scale.

 To learn more, read CDP vs. DMP: What’s the difference?

 If we compare the way companies are using the two systems, the differences become more apparent.
 We begin to see that companies use their CRM as an operational tool, while they rely on their CDP for analysis and insights.